eove/orca/docs/testing/README.md

 ### Starting the iso in a VM

 > [!Important]
-> Because with a VM, we are very close to the real offline *ephemeral vault* setup, we need to move under `src/scripts/*/`, all scripts that can be executed withing the offline vault VM.
+> Because with a VM, we are very close to the real offline *ephemeral vault* setup, the orca configuration and actions should reflect what you want to test.
-> This means scripts should be copied over from the `templates/` folder whenever necessary, and **the new files should be added to git** so that they are picked up by nix when building the iso image.

 Move to the `src/` subdirectory, and run:
 ```bash